hazelodriscoll/Eatsy/README.md

 ## 🚀 Getting Started

-To get started with Eatsy, make sure you are in root project folder, if not - cd Eatsy then:
+To get started with Eatsy, first clone the project from [Eatsy](https://github.com/hazelodriscoll/Eatsy) and follow steps below to deploy.

 1. **Install the project dependencies:**